leahneukirchen/lywsd03mmc-exporter/README.md

 This requires an active connection to the device.
 Pass the MAC addresses of the devices as arguments to lywsd03mmc-exporter.
+This is currently limited to one device (bug in go-ble?).

 ## Copying